A. In the final Episode 12, of the final Season 8, "Remember the Monsters?".

 Signal Street & Miner Street, as well as the Los Angeles Harbor and

 In order to make it appear to be next to Miami Central Hospital, they set up a giant blue-screen behind the dock and CGI-inserted the images of the hospital and the various hurricane effects.

 shot on a sunny day in California, and the only thing behind them was

 the west side of a giant warehouse (and, of course, that blue-screen).

 And you see that large gray ship docked on the other side of the channel?
-That is actually the SS Lane Victory, a WW2 ship that is permanently docked as a tourist attraction about
+That is actually the SS Lane Victory, a WW2 ship that is semi-permanently docked Berth 46, as a tourist attraction.